 Christmas trees can cause mild vomiting and diarrhoea if chewed, whilst pine needles are good at getting stuck in paws causing irritation.
 Vacuum regularly to pick up pine needles and keep the water topped up in the tree bucket to help reduce the number of fallen needles.

 Many people like to place wrapped presents under the tree, but remember that dogs are especially good at sniffing out anything potentially edible, and may eat whatever gets in between such as bows and gift-wrap!
 Make sure any tempting presents are placed out of reach of your pets so they can’t help themselves.

-There always seems to be an abundance of batteries around at this time of year, especially where there are children’s toys, and as such we tend to see more animals that have swallowed batteries at this time of year.
+There always seems to be an abundance of batteries around at this time of year, especially where there are children’s toys, and as such we tend to see more animals that have swallowed batteries during the festive period.
 If the battery is chewed and pierced, it can cause chemical burns and heavy metal poisoning, whilst batteries that are swallowed whole pose an obstruction hazard.

 Finally, please remember, pets are for life, not just for Christmas!
 Giving pets as Christmas gifts is never advisable, and pets should only be bought after serious and thoughtful consideration to their lifetime care and needs.
 If you are serious about taking on an animal, please ensure you research your chosen pet to ensure they are the right animal for you, and that you can provide for their needs throughout their lifetime, both financially and emotionally.
 There are also thousands of animals in rescue shelters, desperate for a second chance at finding a loving home so please consider adoption when taking on a new pet.